pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

    GET https://10.1.1.4/mgmt/cm/global/tasks/deploy-app-service

+.. note:: notice that the app deployment may take a few minutes.

 8. Logon on **BIG-IP A** and verify the Application is correctly deployed in partition Task1.

 9. Logon on **BIG-IQ** as admin, go to Application tab and check the application is displayed and analytics are showing.